safenetwork/api.safedev.org/README.md

 ### Web apps

-Since web pages are supported via a web proxy, the endpoint for accessing the SAFE API should be `http://api.safenet` instead of `http://localhost:8100`.
+Since web pages are supported via a web proxy, the base URL for accessing the SAFE API should be `http://api.safenet` instead of `http://localhost:8100`.

 The web proxy injects CSP headers to prevent mixing clearnet with safenet.